Skip to content

 Next steps

-This guide demonstrates how to set up and use Postman with Tallyfy’s API for testing workflow automation endpoints including authentication setup environment configuration and common operations like launching processes and completing tasks.
+Set up Postman with Tallyfy’s REST API to test workflow automation endpoints including OAuth authentication with the password grant type, required headers, and common operations like launching processes and completing tasks.